CrowdHailer/useful-music/README.md

 ### App Comments
 Note Factorygirl lint checks be database creation and does not clean up. lint within test space

+Note CarrierWave needs root set for url generation when saving to file.
+Gem could use better error currently unable to coerce nil to string.
+In app url handled by aws but root needed for testing

 ### Scorched Comments

 ##### Render defaults